KaijuLogic/StaleUserSweeper/README.md

 - Supports "-whatif" runs

 ## Pre-Requisits
 Not much, this either needs to be run on a server with Active Directory installed, or system with RSAT tools.
+You also need the appropriate Active Directory permissions to modify users.
 RSAT: https://www.microsoft.com/en-us/download/details.aspx?id=45520

 ## Usage